 Advising.
-All first-year students enter the First Year of Studies and are assigned an advisor from its faculty.
-The First Year of Studies offices are located at 219 Coleman-Morse Center.
-During their first year all students will receive the advising from their First Year of Studies advisor.
-Students will select the college in which they want to pursue their undergraduate degree by the end of their first year and will be directed to speak with an advisor in their intended college during their sophomore year.
-Architecture-114 Walsh Family Hall of Architecture; Arts and Letters-104 O'Shaughnessy Hall; Business-101 Mendoza College of Business; Engineering-257 Fitzpatrick Hall; Science-215 Jordan Hall.
+All first-year students are assigned an academic advisor in their college.
+The First Year Advising office is located in 320 Bond Hall, and advising offices for each college/school can be found across campus: the School of Architecture in 114 Walsh Family Hall of Architecture; the College of Arts and Letters in 104 O'Shaughnessy Hall; the Mendoza College of Business in 101 Mendoza; the College of Engineering in 257 Fitzpatrick Hall; and the College of Science in 215 Jordan Hall.
 After a major has been declared, students are assigned a departmental advisor as well.